phaserjs/phaser/README.md

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

-Phaser is 281 KB minified and 66 KB gzipped.
+Phaser is 321 KB minified and 72 KB gzipped.

 Features
 --------

 **WebGL &amp; Canvas**

 Phaser uses both a Canvas and WebGL renderer internally and can automatically swap between them based on browser support.
 This allows for lightning fast rendering across Desktop and Mobile.
+When running under WebGL Phaser now supports shaders, allowing for some incredible in-game effects.
 Phaser uses and contributes towards the excellent Pixi.js library for rendering.

 **Preloader**

 We've made the loading of assets as simple as one line of code.
-Images, Sounds, Sprite Sheets, Tilemaps, JSON data, XML - all parsed and handled automatically, ready for use in game and stored in a global Cache for Sprites to share.
+Images, Sounds, Sprite Sheets, Tilemaps, JSON data, XML and JavaScrtip files - all parsed and handled automatically, ready for use in game and stored in a global Cache for Sprites to share.

 **Physics**